Definition:

 sudo chown shobha:developers file.txt

-Here, shobha becomes the owner, and developers becomes the group.
+Here, shobha becomes the owner, and the developers becomes the group.